 We have a responsibility to respect the places we travel to.
-Discover five keys to responsible tourism plus a challenge for your next trip!
+Discover the five main keys to responsible tourism plus a challenge for your next trip!

-Traveling is an extremely incredible, amazing, fulfilling, exciting and lovely thing to do.
-In fact I'd say it's my absolute favorite things to do, and I'm sure many of you feel the same way!
+Traveling is an extremely incredible, amazing, fulfilling, exciting, and lovely thing to do.
+In fact, I'd say it's one of my absolute favorite things to do, and I'm sure many of you feel the same way!
 And while nobody is denying that tourism is a hugely positive thing for many countries, sometimes it's just... not.
 Sometimes, tourists do more harm than good!
-We can be messy and disrespectful; I think it's safe to say that we've all been irresponsible tourists at some point in our lives.
+We can be messy, disrespectful, oblivious...
+I think it's safe to say that we've all been irresponsible tourists at some point in our lives, whether we realized it or not!
 But, that doesn't mean that we can't work towards having a more positive impact on the places we visit!

-The following are my five most important things to consider if you want to be the most responsible tourist you can be.
+The following are what I believe to be the five most important things to consider if you want to be the most responsible tourist you can be.

 1. Respect and embrace the local culture.

 As someone who studied anthropology, this has been and always will be number one for me.
-I'm constantly curious of the little things that us humans do different all around the world.
-And of course the little things that make us so similar, too!
+I'm constantly curious about the little things that we humans do differently all around the world.
+And of course, the little things that make us so similar, too!
 But apart from having an interest in different cultures, there comes a certain responsibility when we travel; a responsibility to respect local customs, traditions, and the culture as a whole.
 As travelers, we are guests in all of the places that we visit, and it's only right to act as such!
 Think of traveling as entering a stranger's home - because quite honestly, we kind of are.

 2. Respect the local geography

-Essentially, respect the planet wherever you may be, just like you should at home!
 Whether you're way out in the mountains somewhere, or on a busy city street, make sure you leave no trace.
+Essentially, respect the planet wherever in the world you might be!
 Clean up after yourself and respect the plants and animals you encounter.
-One thing I really can't stress enough is to obey any signage you come across, whether it be "stay on the trail," or "no hiking past this point."
-The point of those signs is to protect not only you, but the nature and wildlife that reside there too!
+One thing I can't stress enough is to obey nature and wildlife signs!
+Whether it be "stay on the trail," or "no hiking past this point," the point of those signs is to not only protect you but the natural life that lives there as well!

 3. Be mindful of your impact

-When it comes to single-use plastics and other forms of unnecessary waste, travelers can often be the biggest culprits.
-It's just the nature of traveling!
+Travelers can often be the biggest culprits of single-use plastics and unnecessary waste.
+Grab-and-go, quick, convenient items - it's just the nature of travel, unfortunately.
 But we can all make small, simple changes that, when combined, have a huge impact.
 I mean we've all heard it before, right?

 4. Support local business